 Step 5: Eat enough healthy fat.

-The best fats are nuts and seeds, nut butters (except for peanut butter), olive oil, coconut oil, palm oil, avocados and the Omega-3 fats from pasture-raised meat and eggs and wild-caught seafood.
+The best fats are nuts and seeds, nut butter (except for peanut butter), olive oil, coconut oil, palm oil, avocados, and the Omega-3 fats from pasture-raised meat and eggs and wild-caught seafood.

 Step 6: Keep healthy snacks with you ALWAYS.